jamesshedden/skillbard/_pages/about.md

 Hello!

-Skillbard Studio is a friendly team of composers and sound designers with experience in film, television, games, sound art, pop music, sonic branding and all-out having a good time with sound.
+Skillbard Studio is a friendly team of composers and sound designers based in London.
+We have experience in film, television, games, sound art, pop music, sonic branding and all-out having a good time with sound.

 Each new task is approached with an open mind and a desire to challenge ourselves to do something fresh.
 Memorable music, stand-out sounds.